hexbatch/apple-core/v1/docs/layers/e-organization-layers/transactions.md

 # Transactions

 The transaction layer changes ownership of tokens after an agreement, or series of agreements, between two or more people.

+The transaction can also not change the ownership, but move a token to a protected group

+Each transaction  is limited to one user swapping a set of tokens with another user.
+Or moving tokens from one set to another.

 Transactions can be in many parts and swap more than one owner.
-All have to succeed for the ownership to be changed for any
+They are chained by agreement chains, but the transactions also reference a transaction parent.
+So there are two parent chains, the agreement parent and the transaction parent.
+Like any agreement chain, all the conditional agreements have to pass to get to the next ones.
+A transaction failing also fails the agreement.

+If in an agreement chain, the txn cannot start until the chain starts.

+Due to allowing long pauses to complete a transaction, this is great for allowing multiserver transactions These transaction chains can wait on a remote agreement to be completed.

 The transaction layer makes an agreement to change ownership of tokens.
+* A previously made agreement can be passed as a conditional
+* The agreement made here can be inserted into agreement chains to be executed or not later

 There can be multiple parties to the agreement token.
+* The swapper users must be parties.
+* One set can be empty, but not both
+* The swappers have to be different users
+* The agreeing users must include both of the swappers, but can include any number of other users

-The creator of the transaction can delete it only if nobody has agreed yet.
+* The creator of the transaction can delete it only if nobody has agreed yet.
-A person can remove their user token if decide they changed their mind.
-A transaction can be set up to have a delay or datetime to do the transaction after all signed The transfer can happen after all agree.
+* Any party to the agreement can cancel the transaction before it runs.
-While waiting, anyone who previously agreed can remove their token from the agreement.
+  * Any party can remove their user token from the agreement before it executes, this cancels the transaction

+After all agreement, and any delay passes between after all agree and execution, the transfer will take place

+Different options when making a transaction:
-Transactions can be set to be deleted after N time after no agreement is reached.
+* Transactions can be set to be deleted after N time after no agreement is reached.
-Transactions can be set to allow reuse by doing a new agreement, all agreements to a transaction will be linked to that
+* Transactions can be set to allow reuse by looping the agreement to make a new agreement

-The tokens exchanged here can be more than trading, it can be part of mechanics and set new relationships

-The transaction layer allows nested transactions, and each transaction can be between different users of the agreement, If any of the nested transactions do not work out then the transaction does not happen.
-And ownership of all is rolled back, the tokens removed from escrow.

-The nested transactions work by using nested agreements.
+  * the new transaction will be a copy of the old, but using the new agreement.
+* A transaction can be set up to have a delay or datetime to do the transaction after all signed

+## Escrow

 Escrow: Tokens that have their ownership changed, but the entire transaction chain has not finished, cannot change their ownership in a new transaction until that is done.
 They are held in escrow, new/old owners do not have any special privileges, but can read/change them as a non owning user.
 The escrow status once the agreement starts the transaction.

-Due to allowing long pauses to complete a transaction, this is great for allowing multiserver transactions These transaction chains can wait on a remote agreement to be completed.

 ## depositing